-The following screenshot displays the fields in the External Source System Audit Details Mixin.
-For step-by-step instructions on working with schemas using the Platform UI, including how to add mixins to schemas, please visit the tutorial for creating a schema using the UI.
+The following screenshot displays the fields in the External Source System Audit Details field group.
+For step-by-step instructions on working with schemas using the Platform UI, including how to add field groups to schemas, please visit the tutorial for creating a schema using the UI.

 To work with custom timestamps using the API, refer to the merge policies endpoint guide section on using custom timestamps.

 When Dataset precedence is selected as the merge method for a merge policy, you are able to give priority to profile fragments based on the dataset from which they came.
 An example use case would be if your organization had information present in one dataset that is preferred or trusted over data in another dataset.

 In order to create a merge policy using Dataset precedence, you must select the Profile and ExperienceEvent datasets that are included and then you can manually order the Profile datasets for precedence.
 Once the datasets have been selected and ordered, the top dataset will be given highest priority, the second dataset will be second-highest, and so on.

 Identity stitching (ID stitching) is the process of identifying data fragments and combining them together to form a complete profile record.
 To help illustrate the different stitching behaviors, consider a single customer who interacts with a brand using two different email addresses.